madelynbenedetti/GroundTruthResearch/README.md

 # Sumamry of all files
-Repository storing all used codes for research concerning “Establishing Ground Truth for Seismic Wave Velocities in Root-Soil Systems of the Critical Zone”.
+Repository storing all used code for research concerning “The Effects of Applied Stress and Root-Soil Systems on Seismic Wave Velocities: Establishing Laboratory Ground Truth”.
 All code is written in Python and stored in Google Colab files.
-Due to my limited experience with complex Python code, many of these scripts were written with AI assistance to streamline the process.
+Due to my limited experience with complex Python code and the timeline for this research, I used AI assistance to write many of these scripts to streamline the process.

 **Velocities Vs. Mediums Plot.ipynb** - This script is to create a velocity vs. medium plot from benchtop experimental data.
-This includes dry and wet wood (parallel or perpendicular), soil samples, and aluminum.
-The script produces a linear and an exponential box-and-whisker plot, as well as a list of average velocities for each medium.
+This includes dry and wet wood (in parallel or perpendicular orientations), soil samples, and aluminum.
+The script produces linear and exponential box-and-whisker plots, as well as a list of average velocities for each medium.

 **SSC Set-Up Figures.ipynb** - This script is used to develop the SSC cross-section and SSC Birds-Eye View figures.
 The user selects which objects they’d like to show or hide (e.g., shot locations, compaction zone, labels, sensor groups).
 The code outputs a figure for different experimental setups.